Foundation

 Residual risk should be visible

 A mature program reports residual risk openly.
-Hiding it behind optimistic language weakens governance.
-Boards and leaders need to know where important exposure remains and why.
+Hiding it behind optimistic language weakens governance and creates misleading reassurance.
+Leaders, risk committees, and boards need to know where meaningful exposure remains, why it remains, and what the current treatment position is.
+Visibility is what allows residual risk to be governed rather than simply inherited.

 Related topic boundary: This site explains cyber exposure, governance, assessment, and reporting.
 Insurance coverage, liability, and claims belong on a separate insurance-focused publication.